๐ŸŒฒ Oregon Eviction Notice Laws

 Post and Mail (Attach and Mail)

-If no adult resident is available, attach the notice to the main entrance door in a conspicuous location AND mail a copy by first-class mail to the tenant’s last known address.
+If no adult resident is available, attach the notice to the main entrance door AND mail a copy by first-class mail.
 Both steps are required simultaneously.
 The notice period begins 3 days after mailing.

 Oregon evictions are handled as Forcible Entry and Detainer (FED) actions filed in Circuit Court for the county where the property is located.
 Portland cases are filed in Multnomah County Circuit Court.